GNtem2/Metaanalysis/README.md

 This metaanalysis is designed to look at HINT examination as bedside test for diagnosis of central or peripheral vertigo.
 In contrast to the above work, this one is in development.
 It will use the bivariate method for metaanalysis.
 The variation on the Spot-Sign project will be the use of Bayesian approach to metaanalysis.
 Data will be entered via RedCap.

 ## Clinical-Trials

+### RCT
+Revman is an excellent tool for performing meta-analysis of trials.
+Here we will use metafor package, see rct.Rmd.
+The following methods are demonstrated: fixed effect and random effect analyses, forest plot, funnel plot (for exploring publication bias), Baujat plot (for exploring source of heterogeneity) and GOSH plot (for exploring study heterogeneity using output of fixed effect model for all possible subsets)

 ### Network-Metaanalysis